Supreme Court lets Sandy Hook shooting lawsuit go forward

 The federal law has been criticized by gun control advocates as being too favorable to gun-makers.
 It has been cited by other courts that rejected lawsuits against gun-makers and dealers in other high-profile shooting attacks, including the 2012 Colorado movie theater shooting and the Washington, D.C., sniper shootings in 2002.

-The National Rifle Association, 10 mainly Republican-led states and 22 Republicans in Congress were among those urging the U.S. Supreme Court to jump into the case and end the lawsuit against Remington.
+The National Rifle Association, ten mainly Republican-led states, and 22 Republicans in Congress were among those urging the U.S. Supreme Court to jump into the case and end the lawsuit against Remington.

 Democratic lawmakers from Connecticut, including Sens.
 Richard Blumenthal and Chris Murphy and Rep. Jahana Hayes, said in a statement that the 2005 federal law needs to be repealed.